Union covenant alliancelifepartners for Chandra-6

 The physical appearance is somewhat benefitted through the change-agency of lagna in 8th-from-Soma, which urges the cells of the physical body toward destruction and regeneration.
 Chandra-6 retains a more youthful appearance, darker hair (Mangala influence of 8th-from) and faster recovery from life-threatening illness.

-There are numerous threats to life during periods of the lord of 8th-from-Chandra These are mainly threats to the emotional identity but also can be physical downstream to the Chandra-ruled bodily systems such as body liquids needed for digestion, cyclic hormone production, liquid-transport, and drainage of lymph.
+There may be numerous threats to life during bhukti of activator of the revolutionary, emotionally turbulent, perpetually transformative, trauma-inducing 8th-from-Chandra These are mainly threats to the emotional identity but also can be physical downstream to the Chandra-ruled bodily systems such as body liquids needed for digestion, cyclic hormone production, liquid-transport, and drainage of lymph.

 Tendency to misappropriate or steal items related to the home, foods and nurturing, caretaking and sheltering, parenting and supporting or protecting others.
 E.g., may misappropriate food or home supplies.
 May misrepresent one's behavior in the parenting role

-Chandra-6 = karmicly predisposed to be exploited by caretakers, nurturing females or mother-types .
+Chandra-6 = pre-incarnationally plannedly predisposed to be exploited by caretakers, nurturing Feminine Nativities or mother-types .

 The mother or mother-type primary caretaker (and those who fraudulently pose as a mother) are themselves victimized, drained by their work, pressed into service (by survival needs or by their own desires).

 Relationships with caretaker-figures throughout life are negatively impacted.
 The maternal figures in one's life are generally tired and overworked.

 Mother-types tend to validate Chandra-6 only through Chandra-6 's service work, and a child with this placement may find that the mother mishandles or disregards the child's physical health.

-Emotional victimization of the type indicated by Soma's rashi, drishti, and position of the bhava pati.
+Emotional victimization [being eaten] of the type indicated by Soma's rashi, drishti, and position of the bhava pati.

 Mother, sisters, aunts, grandmother, female supervisors and teachers, and wife in her role as caretaker, are all in general problematic due to their tendency to place work and service above all else.
 Fraudulent mother-substitutes, if the lord of Chandra = 6th-from.
 Jealousy and servitude; resentment toward women and their emotional demands.